DESMAN

 • The importance of blending captive species management and in-situ conservation

-• The multi-disciplinary requirements of successful ESRs, and requiring action through education and community conservation, fundraising and policy.
+• The multi-disciplinary requirements of successful Endangered Species Recovery (ESR) programmes, including action through education, community conservation, fundraising and policy.

 Online format